 The global market for smart packaging is developing faster than anticipated and is expected to reach a volume of over 48 billion US dollars in 2024.
 “Printed electronics is making a significant contribution to this growth,” emphasizes Hecker.
 “We are thrilled that LOPEC 2019 will once again cover the entire value chain of printed electronics, from materials development to plant construction to the end product.”
 With its extensive exhibition and conference program, LOPEC is not only targeting insiders but also representatives of all sectors and industries that want to increase their competitiveness with the aid of printed electronics.

 Further information and background data can be found at www.lopec.com.
 Image material is available from the media database.
-All contributions from LOPEC TV can be found on our webpage as well as in the media library.
+All contributions from LOPEC TV can be found on our webpage.
 In the download section, original recordings from LOPEC in broadcast quality are made available to you free of charge.